 How Long Can Cats Hold Their Pee?

-Most cats can hold their pee in for a surprisingly long time.
-Of course, that doesn’t mean that they should.
-How long cats hold their bladders will also depend on the situation that they’re in.
-If your cat feels ill, they might go as long as 24 to 48 hours without using the bathroom.
-However, dangerous toxins start to accumulate inside the body after 24 hours and could make them feel worse.
-In general, healthy cats should be using the bathroom 1–3 times per day.
+How long cats can hold their bladders also depends on the situation that they’re in.
+If your cat has stopped eating or drinking, they might go for long hours without using the bathroom.
+However, dangerous toxins start to accumulate inside the body after approximately 12 hours and could make them feel worse.
+Generally speaking, healthy cats should be using the bathroom two to four times per day, though the exact frequency depends on several factors.

 Why Isn’t Your Cat Peeing as Often as Usual?

 Cats can sometimes hold their pee in for a long time.
 This doesn’t mean that they should, though.
-Holding their pee might mean that they’re sick.
+Holding their pee is usually an indication that they’re sick, and a trip to the vet is vital to ensure their well-being.

-Feline lower urinary tract disease (FLUTD) is an umbrella term that can include multiple conditions that affect a cat’s bladder and urinating habits.
-This disease can happen at any age, although it is more common for middle-aged or overweight cats.
+Feline lower urinary tract disease (FLUTD) is an umbrella term that includes multiple conditions that affect a cat’s lower urinary tract and urinating habits.
+This disease can happen at any age, though it is more common for middle-aged or overweight cats.
 Cats that use an indoor litter box or eat dry food exclusively are also at higher risk.
+FLUTD can be caused by urethral plugs causing an obstruction, which is an emergency situation.
+Make sure to take your cat to the vet immediately if an obstruction is suspected.
 Signs of FLUTD include:

 - Blood in urine